- Upcoming events! - Receive a fee waiver code to apply when you attend an event. Please note, our programs

 Josh's two years at West Chester solidified his interest in philosophy, helped him grow as a scholar, and prepared him for his next step—a doctoral programs.
 Today, Josh is enrolled in Temple's Ph.D. program where he'll also be teaching undergraduate courses.

 Chibu was an undergraduate student here at WCU when she first heard about the Master of Public Health program from a mentor.
-Interested, she spoke to several other graduate students about their experiences, attended a graduate Studies Open House, and the rest is history.
+Interested, she spoke to several other graduate students about their experiences, attended a Graduate School Open House, and the rest is history.

 Chibu quickly got involved in campus life at the graduate level as the President of the Graduate Student Association and a graduate assistant for the Office of Residence Life.
 Both were roles that allowed Chibu to make connections with graduate and undergraduate students across campus, and she says also "strengthened my project management, leadership, and communications skills."